slightknack/slightknack.dev/content/blog/difflogic.md

 # Initialize gates to pass through

-The biggest surprise was the way you're supposed to *initialize* the gate weights a differential logic gate network; of course, it now makes *100% sense* in hindsight.
+The biggest surprise was the way you're supposed to *initialize* the gate weights of a differentiable logic gate network; of course, it now makes *100% sense* in hindsight.

 Here's the big idea: we want the gradients to reach the input of the network, but if we initialize gate weights uniformly, or even randomly, we'll get a flat activation function.
 Flat activation functions *kill* all gradients, period.
 I realized this was happening when I wrote code to visualize each layer in the network, and watched it change over time: